Automattic/jetpack/readme.txt

 1. Is wp-content writable by the web server?
 2. Is there a wp-content/wp-cache-config.php ?
 If not, copy the file wp-super-cache/wp-cache-config-sample.php to wp-content/wp-cache-config.php and make sure WPCACHEHOME points at the right place. "plugins" should be "mu-plugins" if you're using WordPress MU.
 3. Is there a wp-content/advanced-cache.php ?
-If not, then you must copy wp-super-cache/advanced-cache.php to it with this command while in the wp-content folder.
-(WordPress MU users should replace "plugins" with "mu-plugins".)
+If not, then you must copy wp-super-cache/advanced-cache.php into wp-content/.
+You should edit the file and change the path so it points at the wp-super-cache folder.

-    `cp plugins/wp-super-cache/advanced-cache.php advanced-cache.php`
 4. If pages are not cached at all, remove wp-content/advanced-cache.php and recreate it, following the advice above.
 5. Make sure the following line is in wp-config.php and it is ABOVE the "require_once(ABSPATH.'wp-settings.php');" line: